myersm0/transparent-poker/README.md

 | `a` | All-in |
 | `q` | Quit (press twice to confirm) |

+## Table selection and game formats
+When you first start the game with `poker play`, you will be presented with a table selection menu.
+Tables are organized by type of game (cash games first, then tournaments), stakes, and betting structure.
+Use arrow keys to browse, `enter` to open a lobby, or press `i` to view detailed table settings.

+Tables are named after stories by Guy de Maupassant.
+Lighter tiltes ("Two Friends", "The Country Excursion") at low stakes; darker psychological stories ("The Horla", "The Madwoman") at higher stakes.

+You can also configure your own tables in a custom `tables.toml` in your config directory (system-dependent location).

+### Cash games
+Three stake levels ($1/$2, $3/$6, $5/$10), each with fixed-limit, pot-limit, and no-limit variants.
+Standard rake structure with no-flop-no-drop.

+### Tournaments
+Sit-n-go format tournaments at $40, $200, and $500 buy-ins, again with all three betting variants.
+Most tables run 6-10 players with a standard top-3 payout scheme.
+A few oddballs:
+- ***The Duel*** — heads-up, winner-take-all
+- ***Was It a Dream?*** — 9-10 players, winner-take-all, turbo blinds
+- ***Who Knows?*** — deep stack marathon with unpredictable blind levels

 ## Themes
 Eight built-in themes: `dark`, `light`, `dracula`, `solarized`, `gruvbox`, `nord`, `retro`, `papercolor`.